s-sohani/knowledge/Data Intensive/4- Encoding and Evolution.md

 The API of a SOAP web service is described using an XML-based language called the Web Services Description Language, or WSDL.
 WSDL enables code generation so that a client can access a remote service using local classes and method calls.

 ### The problems with remote procedure calls (RPCs)
+EJB is Java Rpc that limited for Enterprise java bean, RMI also limited for java, DCOM is limited to Microsoft platform.
+All of thease are based on the RPC idea that limit to a programming language.